willfelder/willfelder/README.md

-### Hi there! 😃
+## Hi there, I am William! 😃

+### About me

-I am a front-end developer passionate about technology, and as a self-taught, I love to improve my skills daily.
+- I am a front-end developer.
+- Studied System Analysis and Development at Universidade Paulista (UNIP).
+- I am interested in JavaScript, React, HTML, CSS, Python, Nodejs, Docker, API, AWSm MongoDB and MySQL.
-In my free time I like to learn languages (🇩🇪 🇺🇸), watch football, documentaries, play guitar and keyboard.
+- In my spare time I like to play football and flight simulator.

 ##